binuixman/amparibot/README.md

 # amparibot

-IRC bot that queries CheapShark API for free game deals.
+An IRC bot that queries CheapShark API for free game deals.
-IRC portion of the code courtesy to https://www.techbeamers.com/create-python-irc-bot/.
+The IRC portion of the code courtesy to https://www.techbeamers.com/create-python-irc-bot/.

 ## Usage